 It’s hard for kids to choose whether they’d rather go ice-skating or visit an amusement park, but luckily, this multi-use space changes with the seasons.
 From October through spring, it acts as Trump Rink, an outdoor skating arena with public hours and drop-in private lessons, but when the ice melts, it turns into Victorian Gardens, a delightfully old-fashioned amusement park.
 Expect nostalgic rides like the classic round swing, bumper boats, and a train track, plus carnival games parents will remember, like Whac-A-Mole.

 Just because you have kids in tow doesn't mean you can't enjoy a frosty beverage.
 Spectacular NYC venues like Greenwood Park allow kids during certain hours so parents can mingle and enjoy some time away from the playground/apartment—same with Habana Outpost, which both serves alcohol and frequently offers movie nights and free crafting hours for families.

-Don’t be intimidated by all the surfboards—this expansive Queens beach, which emcompasses more than 170 acres of sand, is always full of families looking to get away from the hot concrete jungle.
-If your little beach bums are between the ages of 5 and 15, however, they’re welcome to take part in lessons or week long surf camps, or simply rent a stand-up paddle board or boogie board.
-Don’t bother packing a picnic, either—the food options here are too good to miss, from the bangin’ burgers at Ripper’s to the breakfast burritos at Anna Bow.
+Don’t be intimidated by all the surfboards: This expansive Queens beach, which emcompasses more than 170 acres of sand, is always full of families looking to get away from the hot concrete jungle.
+If your little beach bums are between the ages of 5 and 15, they’re welcome to take part in lessons, week-long surf camps, or simply rent a stand-up paddle board or boogie board.
+Don’t bother packing a picnic because the food options here are too good to miss, like the bangin’ burgers at Ripper’s.